aviral2552/cleanmymac/README.md

 ## Pre-requisites

-You must have `git` and `brew` installed.
-Apart from that, there are no other requirements.
-Use the cleaners that you need to, located in the cleaners directory.
+You must have `brew` and `git` installed.
+You can use the cleaners that you need to or remove the ones that you do not want to use.
+Cleaners are located in the `~/.cleanmymac/cleaners` directory.

 To install Homebrew open terminal and type